Barnetik/tbai-php-lib/README.md

 $qr = new Qr($ticketbai, true);

-$qr->savePng('/path/to/qr.png')
+$qr->savePng('/path/to/qr.png');

-// Code that must be shown over QR on any invoice
+// Get the code that must be shown over QR on any invoice
 $tbaiIdentifier = $qr->ticketbaiIdentifier();

 ```